 This post is also available in: Svenska

-As a pediatrician, you do what you can.
-Often that means that you have to help the child start breathing again.
-Unfortunately though, sometimes that does not help.
-Two infants died of the whooping cough in 2014, and one child died in 2015.
-I also know that many babies with whooping cough, have repeatedly presented at the pediatric emergency room and been sent home without sampling (as no one suspected the disease) because they did not have the coughing attack at the pediatric emergency department.
+As a pediatrician, you do what you can, and often have to help the child start breathing again after the coughing attack.
+But sometimes it does not help.
+Two infants died of whooping cough in 2014, and one child died in 2015.
+I also know that many babies with whooping cough have repeatedly presented at the pediatric emergency room and been sent home without sampling, without anyone thinking about the disease, because they did not have the coughing attack in the emergency room.

 Symptoms of whooping cough in infants

 The first symptom of the disease in an infant may be apnea, a pause in breathing.
 If your child has a pause in their breathing, you may gently shake or agitate the child.
 Generally the child will then start breathing again.
 If not, give mouth-to-mouth resusitation and call emergency services (112 for Europe, 911 in USA).
 You must go to the pediatric emergency room if you notice a pause in breathing, and make sure that the child is tested for whooping cough.

-If someone in the family has had a cough for a long time, the child should probably have antibiotic treatment as if it were whooping cough, even before the test results are confirmed.
+If someone in the family has been coughing for a long time, the child should probably have antibiotic treatment as if it were whooping cough, before the test result are confirmed.

 The infection continues as a common cold with a runny nose and coughing for a few days.
 But unlike a common cold, the cough does not go away.
 It gets worse and worse.

 The coughing attacks become severe and when the child inhales, they make a loud beep sound.
 It is a high-pitched intake of breath that sounds like a “whoop” as the child is losing their breath.

 Symptoms of whooping cough in older children and adults